Chapter 2 Equations in one Variable

 satisfies the case condition.

-2. If x is in the interval
+- If is in the interval

 the absolute value term is negative.